-- tf_type ({"linear", "sqrt", "log", "binary"}) Type of term frequency (tf) to use for weights' local component: - "linear": tf (tfs are already linear, so left as-is) - "sqrt": tf => sqrt(tf) - "log": tf => log(tf) + 1 - "binary": tf => 1 - apply_idf (bool) If True, apply global idfs to local term weights, i.e. divide per-doc term frequencies by the total number of documents in which they appear (well, the log of that number); otherwise, don't. - idf_type ({ "standard", "smooth", "bm25"}) Type of inverse document frequency (idf) to use for weights' global component: - "standard": $idf = log(n_docs / df) + 1.0$ - "smooth": $idf = log(n_docs + 1 / df + 1) + 1.0$, i.e. 1 is added to all document frequencies, as if a single document containing every unique term was added to the corpus. - "bm25": idf = $log((n_docs df + 0.5) / (df + 0.5))$, which is a form commonly used in information retrieval that allows for very common terms to receive negative weights. - apply_dl (bool) If True, normalize local(+global) weights by doc length, i.e. divide by the total number of in-vocabulary terms appearing in a given doc; otherwise, don't. - dl_type({"linear", "sqrt", "log"}) Type of document-length scaling to use for weights' normalization component: - "linear": dl (dls are already linear, so left as-is) - "sqrt": dl => sqrt(dl) - "log": dl => log(dl) - norm ({ "11", "12"} or None) If "11" or "12", normalize weights by the L1 or L2 norms, respectively, of row-wise vectors; otherwise, don't. - vocabulary_terms (Dict[str, int] or Iterable[str]) Mapping of unique term string to unique term id, or an iterable of term strings that gets converted into a suitable mapping.
-Note that, if specified, vectorized outputs will include only these terms as columns.
+- tf_type Type of term frequency (tf) to use for weights' local component: - "linear": tf (tfs are already linear, so left as-is) - "sqrt": tf => sqrt(tf)

+- "log": tf => log(tf) + 1 - "binary": tf => 1 - idf_type Type of inverse document frequency (idf) to use for weights' global component: - "standard": $idf = log(n_docs / df) + 1.0$ - "smooth": $idf = log(n_docs + 1 / df + 1) + 1.0$, i.e. 1 is added to all document frequencies, as if a single document containing every unique term was added to the corpus. - "bm25": $idf = log((n_docs df + 0.5) / (df + 0.5))$, which is a form commonly used in information retrieval that allows for very common terms to receive negative weights. - None: no global weighting is applied to local term weights. - dl_type Type of document-length scaling to use for weights' normalization component: - "linear": dl (dls are already linear, so left as-is) - "sqrt": dl => sqrt(dl) - "log": dl \Rightarrow log(dl) - None: no normalization is applied to local(global?) weights - norm If "11" or "12", normalize weights by the L1 or L2 norms, respectively, of row-wise vectors; otherwise, don't. - min_df Minimum number of documents in which a term must appear for it to be included in the vocabulary and as a column in a transformed doc-term matrix.
+If float, value is the fractional proportion of the total number of docs, which must be in [0.0, 1.0]; if int, value is the absolute number. - max_df Maximum number of documents in which a term may appear for it to be included in the vocabulary and as a column in a transformed doc-term matrix.
+If float, value is the fractional proportion of the total number of docs, which must be in [0.0, 1.0]; if int, value is the absolute number. - max_n_terms If specified, only include terms whose document frequency is within the top max_n_terms. - vocabulary_terms Mapping of unique term string to unique term id, or an iterable of term strings that gets converted into such a mapping.
+Note that, if specified, vectorized output will include only these terms. - vocabulary_grps Mapping of unique group string to unique group id, or an iterable of group strings that gets converted into such a mapping.
+Note that, if specified, vectorized output will include only these groups.